Skip to content

 • International texting, auto-replies, and integrations require upgrade

-Dialpad requires you to upgrade for international texting, auto-replies, and integrations, which can make it an incredibly costly service for small businesses.
-You can’t send international texts, set up auto-replies, or integrate with apps (other than Google Workspace and Office 365) without an upgrade.
+Unfortunately, Dialpad is an expensive second phone option for businesses.
+It requires you to upgrade for international texting, auto-replies, and integrations, which can make it an incredibly costly service for small businesses.
 Plus, you must pay for at least three users for a Pro plan or 100 users for an Enterprise plan if you do upgrade.

 Key features of Dialpad